mattphillips/babel-jest-assertions/README.md

 ## Problem

-Ever wondered if you test is actually running the assertions, especially in asynchronous tests?
+Ever wondered if your tests are actually running their assertions, especially in asynchronous tests?
 Jest has two features built in to help with this: [`expect.assertions(number)`](https://facebook.github.io/jest/docs/en/expect.html#expectassertionsnumber) and [`expect.hasAssertions()`](https://facebook.github.io/jest/docs/en/expect.html#expecthasassertions).
 These can be useful when doing something like: